Legendre Expansions of Products of Functions with Applications to Nonlinear Partial Differential Equations: Rates of Convergence

 \section{Rates of Convergence}

-In this section{,} we collect results on the rate of convergence of the Fourier-Legendre series for $f\cdot g$ and for the rates of convergence of the series in Eq. \eqref{muformula} for the coefficients $\{\mu_k \}$.
-For the sake of notational simplicity, we adopt the following conventions.
+In this section, we collect results on the rate of convergence of the Fourier--Legendre series for $f\cdot g$ and for the rates of convergence of the series in Eq. \eqref{muformula} for the coefficients $\{\mu_k \}$.
+For the sake of notational simplicity, we adopt the following conventions,

 for $j=1,2,3\dots$ where, on the right hand side, we are using the notation of Theorem \ref{wangtheorem}.